ClassiCube/ClassiCube/readme.md

 It **does not** work with 'modern/premium' Minecraft servers.

 #### Requirements
 * Windows: 2000 or later.
+(Windows 98 with KernelEx also *technically* works)
-* OSX: Only tested on OSX 10.5, may or may not work on later versions.
+* OSX: OSX 10.5 or later.
 * Linux: libcurl and libopenal.

 #### Instructions